 Having being a tour guide and organizer myself, I have visited Connemara multiple times.

-Therefore I would highly recommend travelling by bus, especially for that elevated view over the landsdcape and just the general comfort of not having to drive the west of Ireland roads!
+Therefore I would also recommend travelling by bus, especially for that elevated view over the landsdcape and just the general comfort of not having to drive the west of Ireland roads!

 There is a huge selection of tours available, all with very good ratings.
 The king of the tours would have to be the full day trip, but there is a tour which allows 3 hours at the National Park.